Frigid weather sends heating prices soaring as energy usage spikes

 Reliance on heating oil is highest in the Northeast, with about 21 percent of households using it for space heating.

-Ridgebury Pioneer, which was carrying 1.9 million barrels of heavy crude into the Philadelphia area, has been delayed by the storm, according to Reuters Eikon shipping data and two sources familiar with the delivery.
+Ridgebury Pioneer, which was carrying 1.9 million barrels of heavy crude into PBF Energy’s (PBF.N) East Coast refineries, has been delayed by the storm, according to Reuters Eikon shipping data and two sources familiar with the delivery.

+VLCCs, or Very Large Crude Carriers, are uncommon in the Philadelphia region.
+Monroe Energy was forced to shut its plant in September when a hurricane slowed deliveries.